leggedrobotics/se2_navigation/car_demo/README.md

 This is a minimal version of Prius car from Open Source Robotics Foundation (Demo of Prius in ROS/GAZEBO).
 The original code is available available at: https://github.com/osrf/car_demo .
 This slightly modified version, can be run with `se2_navigation` planning and control pipeline.

-This demo has been tested on Ubuntu Bionic (18.04).
+This demo has been tested on Ubuntu Focal Fossa (20.04).

 [<img src="doc/car.gif" width="435" height="320">](doc/car.gif)

 ## Dependencies
 To build `car_demo` package you need to build the whole `se2_navigation` stack.
-You will need the full ros melodic install with Gazebo 9 to run this demo.
-The instructions to do so, you can find here: http://wiki.ros.org/melodic/Installation
+You will need the full ros noetic install with Gazebo 11 to run this demo.
+The instructions to do so, you can find here: http://wiki.ros.org/noetic/Installation

 1. Make sure that you have installed [OMPL](https://github.com/ompl/ompl).
 You can find some instructions [here](../se2_planning/README.md)
 2. Install `yaml-cpp` library.
 [Instructions](../pure_pursuit_ros/README.md)
-3. Install `fake_localization` package with `sudo apt install ros-melodic-fake-localization`
+3. Install `fake_localization` package with `sudo apt install ros-noetic-fake-localization`

 Assuming that the ros has installed correctly this should be enough to get you started.
 In case you cannot build the package refer to individual package README.